semgrep/semgrep-docs/docs/semgrep-ci.md

   Semgrep CI will ignore files when scanning according to paths and patterns specified in you repository's `.semgrepignore` file.

+# Setup

+## Automatic setup

+You can add Semgrep CI to a GitHub repository by clicking "Set up" on the [Projects page](https://semgrep.dev/manage/projects) of Semgrep App

+!!! info
+    This page will list only the repositories that Semgrep has permission to see.
+    You can add repositories on your organization's settings page on GitHub.
+    Just go to Settings > Installed GitHub Apps > semgrep.dev > Configure
+    and make your changes in the 'Repository access' section.

+You will get a chance to configure a few settings, such as whether you want to run on pushes, on pull requests, or on both.
+We recommend using Semgrep with the pre-selected settings.
+When you're done, Semgrep will commit a CI workflow file to your repository.

+!!! warning
+    Semgrep cannot commit this file if there are branch protection rules preventing pushes to your default branch.
+    In this case, you can temporarily disable your branch protection rules, or follow our guide for manual setup.

+## Manual setup

+If you're using GitHub Actions, you can generate and copy a CI configuration file on Semgrep App as above, and then commit it manually.

+If you're using any other CI provider, you can use one of our [sample CI configuration files](sample-ci-configs.md).

 # Configuration